logseq/docs/db-version.md

 * Configure a `Node` property type to have a new tag config.
 * Configure a new tag to have a `Parent`, the new `Parent` value becomes a tag.
 * In a block type `#NAME` and press `Esc`.
 An inline tag is created.
 Not recommended as it doesn't work for all use cases.
+* Convert any page to a tag by clicking on the three dots menu in the upper right corner and clicking `Convert to Tag`.

+Any tag can be converted to a page by clicking on the three dots menu and clicking `Convert Tag to Page`.

 ### Parent Tags